Diana Davis Spencer Foundation - Funder Overview

 How to Apply

 This foundation does not accept unsolicited proposals.
-The Diana Davis Spencer Foundation operates on an invitation-only basis, making contributions only to preselected charitable organizations.
+The Diana Davis Spencer Foundation operates on an invitation-only basis, making contributions only to preselected charitable organisations.

-Application Method: When invited, organizations submit through the foundation's online application portal.
+Application Method: When invited, organisations submit through the foundation's online application portal.

 Getting on Their Radar

 The foundation selects grantees through trustee discretion and existing networks.
-Based on the leadership structure and grant patterns, organizations may increase visibility through:
+Based on the leadership structure and grant patterns, organisations may increase visibility through:

 1. Conservative Network Connections

-• Heritage Foundation events and programs (Abby Spencer Moffat is a trustee)
+- Heritage Foundation events and programmes (Abby Spencer Moffat is a trustee)

-• Media Research Center connections (Abby Spencer Moffat is a board member)
+- Media Research Centre connections (Abby Spencer Moffat is a board member)

-2. Demonstrated Track Record The foundation favors organizations with proven results.
+2. Demonstrated Track Record The foundation favours organisations with proven results.
 CEO Abby Spencer Moffat states: "We are always looking for entrepreneurs, people with a variety of skill sets and a vision for success."
 They support "organizations that pioneer innovative new approaches to educational challenges" with evidence-based solutions.

 4. Scalability and Entrepreneurial Vision Moffat explains: "We help them think through what that entails, test their programs and analyze opportunities for growth."
-Organizations should demonstrate potential for scaling impact.
+Organisations should demonstrate potential for scaling impact.

 Decision Timeline

 Not publicly disclosed.
-As an invitation-only funder, decision timelines vary based on the foundation's proactive identification of organizations and strategic priorities.
+As an invitation-only funder, decision timelines vary based on the foundation's proactive identification of organisations and strategic priorities.

 Success Rates